Tech-Badhead/Joke-Generator/readme.md

 - Instant Humor: Fetches fresh, randomized jokes at the click of a button.

-- XML Logic: Built with legacy JavaScript (XMLHttpRequest) for seamless, no-refresh updates.
+- XHR Logic: Built with legacy JavaScript (XMLHttpRequest) for seamless, no-refresh updates.

 - Responsive UI: Sleek, mobile-friendly design to get your fix of legendary facts on any device.